KarchavaMaria/Dental_Club_/README.md

 # Dental Club 🦷

 A stylish **one-page jewelry website** showcasing collections with an interactive gallery.
-Built with **HTML, CSS, and vanilla JavaScript**.
+Built with **HTML, CSS, and React**.
 Fully responsive and optimized for desktop and mobile devices.

 ---